This page may require adobe reader click here to download

 STEP #3: If Needed, Visit the Cashier

-If you have not taken the ACT exam, the Accuplacer test is available on campus for a fee of $10.00, payable at the Cashier Office.
-The Cashier is located in the Business/Student Services building, room 165.
-Please take your COMPASS receipt to the Testing Intake Center located in room 142 of the Student Services Building.
+If you have not taken the ACT exam, the ACCUPLACER test is available on campus for a fee of $15.00, payable at the Cashier's Office.
+The Cashier's Office is located in the Business/Student Services building, room 165.
+Please take your receipt to the Testing Intake Center located in room 142 of the Student Services Building.

 STEP #4: If Needed, Visit the Testing Center

 Students who have not scored 19 or above on the English, Math, and Reading portions of the ACT (or have not taken the ACT), must take the Accuplacer exam for placement.
 For instance, if a student scores an 18 on the ACT Reading assessment, the student will need to take the Accuplacer Reading assessment for placement.
 The Intake Testing Center is located in room 142 of the Student Services Building.

 STEP #5: See an Advisor